 Portland: [ _____ ]

-We’ve lived in Portland for almost 15 years yet when it came to picking a signature dish to square off against Seattle’s Dungeness crab, we drew a blank (no you don’t have to have a Voodoo Donut, tourist).
+We’ve lived in and loved Portland for almost 15 years yet when it came to picking a signature dish to square off against Seattle’s Dungeness crab, we drew a blank (no you don’t have to have a Voodoo Donut, tourist).

 Generally, Portlanders, both original and transplants, are proud of the food scene here, but to us it leans too much toward comfort foods—adequate for the 10 month-long rainy season we get here but not anything to boast about.
 A local rag once nicknamed the city Porklandia.